httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When a receiving implementation parses textual HTTP header fields (e.g., in HTTP/1 or HTTP/2) that are known to be Structured Headers, it is important that care be taken, as there are a number of edge cases that can cause interoperability or even security problems.
 This section specifies the algorithm for doing so.

 Given an ASCII string input_string that represents the chosen header's field-value, return the parsed header value.
-When generating input_string, parsers MUST combine all instances of the target header field into one comma-separated field-value, as per {{?RFC7230}}, Section 3.2.2; this assures that the header is processed correctly.

 1. Discard any leading OWS from input_string.
 2. If the field-value is defined to be a dictionary, let output be the result of Parsing a Dictionary from Text ({{parse-dictionary}}).